-I love Italia.
-I love traveling to Italia.
+I love Italia!
+I love traveling to Italia!
 I do so at least twice every year, for approximately four weeks at a time.
 I have been doing this now for around eleven years.
-I have learnt by making mistakes, in both my planning my day to day routines, what not to do.
+I have learnt by making mistakes, in my planning my day-to-day routines, what not to do.
 Hopefully, the things that I have learned and experienced can help make your trip a better one.

 Here are some basic guidelines:

-Pack light.
-Under pack.
-Italy is not a third world country.
-It is possible to buy anything that you might need there.
+Pack light!
+Underpack!
+Italy is not a Third World Country.
+It is possible to buy anything you might need there.
 So, if you only pack two pairs of shoes, and one dies mid-trip, it’s not the end of the world.
 It is fun to shop in Italia.
-Also, bear in mind that while the larger hotels and resorts do have elevators, some of the smaller hotels, and B&B’s won’t.
+Also, bear in mind that while the larger hotels and resorts do have elevators, some of the smaller hotels and B&B’s don’t.
 You may find yourself having to lug suitcases up two or three flights of stairs.
 It’s much easier to do that with a smaller bag.
 Trust me!

-Make sure that you have a cellphone that functions overseas.
-This is especially important if you are driving a car while over there.
+Make sure that you have a cellphone that functions overseas!
+This is especially important if you are driving a car, while over there.
 Even with GPS, it is easy to get lost on the small, winding roads that lead to the towns.
-At least, with a telephone, you can call and get directions.
+At least, with a phone, you can call, and get directions.

-Don’t over plan your days.
+Don’t overplan your days!
 I’ve seen so many people on holiday in Italia, barely able to stand up by the early evening hours — mainly because they’ve tried to cram too much into too little time.
 It’s impossible to see it all, no matter where you are, so don’t even try.
 You’ll see whatever it was that you miss the first time, when you return.
-This gets back to my first point about the siesta, etc. Don’t push it.
+This gets back to my first point about the siesta.
+Don’t push it!
 Try to get in one museum a day, if that’s your thing, and then spend the rest of the day exploring the city or town that you’re in.
 Maybe take a stroll through a local park, or a hike in the woods.
 Lay on a beach, or by the pool.
-Or simply lock yourself in the room for a quick cat-nap before heading back out, refreshed and ready for whatever wonders the Italian night might have in store for you.
+Or simply lock yourself in the room for a quick cat-nap, before heading back out, refreshed and ready for whatever wonders the Italian night might have in store for you.

 These are just a few little pieces of advice that might help you in planning your trip.
 Keep an eye out for my next post, with which I begin to take you around this beautiful and enchanting country!